Skip to navigation Skip to content Skip to footer

 Tax-free interest earnings

-Interest earnings grow tax-free.
+Interest earnings grow tax free.

-Yes, and interest on your account is tax-free.
+Yes, and interest on your account is tax free.

 If you are seen for services, your doctor will submit your claim to your health plan.
-If you haven’t met your deductible, you will be billed for those services, except preventive care which is fully covered.
+If you haven’t met your deductible, you will be billed for those services (except preventive care, which is fully covered).
 You could then pay that bill using HSA funds.
 Keep your bills and payment receipts for tax purposes, and talk to a tax professional for help with any tax-related questions.

 Yes.
 The limits are set by the IRS and updated each year to account for cost of living increases.
-For 2024, those limits are:
+For 2025, those limits are:

-• Single coverage: $4,150
+• Individual coverage: $4,300

-• Family coverage: $8,300
+• Family coverage: $8,550

-If you’re over 55, you can make “catch up” contributions of $1,000 annually.
+If you're over 55, you can make catch-up contributions of $1,000 annually.
 You are responsible for making sure you don’t contribute more than the allowed amount.
 You can find up-to-date information at hsacenter.com.

-You have up until the tax filing deadline of the following year, to make contributions for the tax filing year.
+You have up until the tax filing deadline of the following year to make contributions for the tax filing year.

-No. You can deposit one lump sum, or make smaller deposits throughout the year.
+No. You can deposit one lump sum or make smaller deposits throughout the year.
 However, your bank may require a minimum deposit or balance.

 You’re in charge, but you can keep track by downloading “Publication 502, Medical and Dental Expenses,” a list of IRS qualified medical expenses, from irs.gov.
 It’s also a good idea to consult with your tax or financial advisor.